-- The Safety PAWtrol: This program will teach participants about dog body language and how to safely interact with dogs. - Kind Kids: Explore the importance of being kind and compassionate towards pets and people. - All About CHS: Learn the Connecticut Humane Society's life-changing work with pets and the people who love them. - Pet Professions: Learn about the many different careers related to pets, especially those at animal welfare organizations.
-(Recommended for 5th grade and up).
+- PaCK: Pets and Caring Kids The group will learn how to keep pets happy and healthy. - The Safety PAWtrol: This program will teach participants about dog body language and how to safely interact with dogs. - Kind Kids: Explore the importance of being kind and compassionate towards pets and people.

-There is a program fee of \$50.
+There is a program fee \$50.

 2. Book a behind the scenes tour at one of the three Connecticut Humane Society's Pet Wellness and Adoption Centers: Newington, Waterford, or Westport.
 Tours must run during the day, with the last tour beginning at 4pm.
 Tours can accommodate up to 15 people in person or 40 people virtually, if your group has more members please contact outreach@cthumane.org.
 The cost of a tour is a \$50 fee.